-Notes Payable and Accounts Payable and Accrued Expenses.
-The carrying amount of notes payable and accounts payable and accrued expenses approximates fair value due to the relatively short-term maturities of these financial instruments.
+Accounts Payable and Accrued Expenses.
+The carrying amount of accounts payable and accrued expenses approximates fair value due to the relatively short-term maturities of these financial instruments.

-Long-term Debt and Lease Liabilities.
+Long-term Debt.
 The fair value of interest-bearing fixed-rate loans is based on the discounted value of expected future cash flows using the applicable market rates for similar types of instruments as of reporting date.
-Discount rate used for Philippine peso-denominated loans ranges from 1.11% to 2.08% and 3.20% to 3.92% as at December 31, 2020 and 2019, respectively.
+Discount rate used for Philippine peso-denominated loans ranges from 1.27% to 2.84% and 1.11% to 2.08% and as at December 31, 2021 and 2020, respectively.
 The carrying amounts of fixed rate approximate their fair values.